rmpaltanwale/p2p-odoo16-project/README.md

 ![CreateBillForPO](./Screenshots/CreateBillForPO.png)

 This opens the form of a newly drafted bill.
+Click confirm.

 ![DraftBill](./Screenshots/DraftBill.png)